jhkette/nodereactstrava/readme.md

 # Instructions for prototype 1 node-react strava app

-Run git clone and then from the command line into the root of the entire project. then start the sever you need to run:
+Run git clone or download a zip file of the code.
+Then from the command line cd into the root of the entire project.
+To then start the node server you need to run:

 ```
 cd node